-1. Candidate submits PGR4 form to his/her supervisor 2.
-Supervisor consults with Head of School to nominate internal and external examiners 3.
-Supervisor submits completed PGR4 to Registry and Registry submits it to GRSB for consideration 4.
-GRSB considers the PGR4 at their next meeting and approves/rejects/recommends changes.
-Approval is valid for 12 months 5.
-Registry issues a formal written invitation to the External Examiner(s) following GRSB approval 6.
-Candidate submits a soft-bound thesis for each examiner+ PGR7 form to Registry within 3 months of PGR4 submission 7.
-Registry forwards a copy of the thesis, the web link to the relevant Examiners' Report form and the Academic Regulations to each examiner
+- 1. Through the principal supervisor(s), the candidate must provide three months' notice of their intention to submit for examination. - 2.
+Supervisor consults with the Head of School to nominate internal and external examiners.

+- 3. Supervisor submits completed PGR4 form to Registry.
+Registry submits the form to GRSB. - 4.
+GRSB considers the PGR4 form at their next meeting and approves/rejects or recommends changes.
+Approval is valid for 12 months. - 5.
+Following GRSB approval, Registry issues a formal written invitation to the external examiners(s) with a copy of the abstract of the work to be examined. - 6.
+Candidate required to submit one electronic PDF copy and PGR7 form within 3 months of PGR4 submission.
+Candidate may be required to submit a soft-bound thesis for each examiner. - 7.
+Registry forwards the thesis, a web link to the Examiners' Report form and the Academic Regulations to each examiner.